hoanganh25991/game-gof/src/effects/README.md

 This directory contains individual effect implementations for each skill.

+## 🎆 Recent Upgrade (COMPLETE)

+All 18 skills now have **unique, complex, and visually stunning effects**!
+Each skill has been redesigned with advanced Three.js models, multi-stage effects, and unique visual identities.
+See root directory documentation for details:
+- `EFFECTS_UPGRADE_SUMMARY.md` - Complete overview
+- `EFFECTS_DEVELOPER_GUIDE.md` - How to create effects
+- `EFFECTS_VISUAL_COMPARISON.md` - Before/after comparison

 ## How It Works

 1. **File Naming**: Each effect file is named after the skill ID (e.g., `flame_chain.js` for the `flame_chain` skill)